-To do this...
-Use this technology...
-Configure Within individual applications, you can define your own data sources or connections to database connections using JDBC, or connect to external systems using databases or other resource adapters.
-When you deploy such an application, WebLogic systems Server creates the data sources and connections for you.
-See: 'Configuring WebLogic JDBC Resources" in Configuring and Managing JDBC for Oracle WebLogic Server "Understanding Resource Adapters" in Programming Resource .
-Adapters for Oracle WebLogic Server If you have not defined your own data sources or connections within an application, you can use the Administration Console or the WebLogic Scripting Tool to create the resources.
-See Oracle WebLogic Server Administration Console Help or "Using the WebLogic Scripting Tool" in Oracle WebLogic Scripting Tool.
-Manage the server The Node Manager is a utility for remote control of Administration life cycle Servers and Managed Servers.
+To do this Use this technology Manage the server life cycle The Node Manager is a utility for remote control of Administration Servers and Managed Servers.
 It runs separately from WebLogic Server and lets you start up and shut down Administration Servers and Managed Servers.
 While use of Node Manager is optional, it provides additional life cycle benefits if your WebLogic Server environment hosts applications with high availability requirements.
 See Using Node Manager to Control Servers in the Node Manager Administrator's Guide for Oracle WebLogic Server.
 To start Administration Servers or Managed Servers without using Node Manager, use the WebLogic Scripting Tool or scripts that WebLogic Server installs.
-See "Starting and Stopping Servers" in Managing Server Startup and Shutdown for Oracle WebLogic Server.
-Modify or add The WebLogic Server Administration Console provides a graphical user services to an active interface for modifying or adding services to an active domain.
-See Administration Console Help. domain If you prefer a command-line interface, use the WebLogic Scripting Tool in interactive mode.
-See "Using the WebLogic Scripting Tool" in Oracle WebLogic Scripting Tool.
-Monitor the performance of services such as the EJB container, servlet Monitor application container, and JDBC data sources from the WebLogic Server server services and Administration Console. resources Configure watch rules and notifications in the WebLogic Diagnostics Framework to automatically notify administrators of monitoring data events or integrate automated systems through JMX or JMS.
-See "Configuring Watches and Notifications" in Configuring and Using the Diagnostics Framework for Oracle WebLogic Server.
+See "Starting and Stopping Servers" in Managing Server Startup and Shutdown for Oracle WebLogic Server .
+Modify or add services to an active domain The WebLogic Server Administration Console provides a graphical user interface for modifying or adding services to an active domain.
+See Administration Console Help .
+If you prefer a command-line interface, use the WebLogic Scripting Tool in interactive mode.
+See "Using the WebLogic Scripting Tool" in Oracle WebLogic Scripting Tool .
+Monitor application server services and resources Monitor the performance of services such as the EJB container, servlet container, and JDBC data sources from the WebLogic Server Administration Console.
+Configure watch rules and notifications in the WebLogic Diagnostics Framework to automatically notify administrators of monitoring data events or integrate automated systems through JMX or JMS.
+See "Configuring Watches and Notifications" in Configuring and Using the Diagnostics Framework for Oracle WebLogic Server .
 If you use SNMP in your operations center, you can enable WebLogic Server to send SNMP notifications for run-time events that you define.
 See SNMP Management Guide for Oracle WebLogic Server.
 Deploy applications The WebLogic Server Administration Console provides a series of Web-based deployment assistants that guide you through the deployment process.
-See Administration Console Help.
+See Administration Console Help .
 To automate the deployment of applications, use the WebLogic Scripting Tool.
-See "Deployment Commands" in WebLogic Scripting Tool Command Reference.
+See "Deployment Commands" in WebLogic Scripting Tool Command Reference .
 You can also use the deployment API to write Java programs that deploy applications.
-See Programming Deployment for Oracle WebLogic Server.
-For information about additional deployment utilities and APIs, see "Deployment Tools" in Deploying Applications to Oracle WebLogic Server.
+See Programming Deployment for Oracle WebLogic Server .
+For information about additional deployment utilities and APIs, see "Deployment Tools" in Deploying Applications to Oracle WebLogic Server .
+Modify applications in an active domain To modify the configuration of a deployed application, use a text editor or IDE to modify the deployment descriptor.
+Then either redeploy the application or use the deployment API to upload the modified deployment descriptor and cause the application container to re-read the deployment descriptor.
+See Deploying Applications to Oracle WebLogic Server.